data-preservation-programs/singularity/docs/en/cli-reference/run/README.md

-   dataset-worker    Start a dataset preparation worker to process dataset scanning and preparation tasks content-provider  Start a content provider that serves retrieval requests deal-tracker      Start a deal tracker that tracks the deal for all relevant wallets dealmaker         Start a deal making/tracking worker to process deal making help, h           Shows a list of commands or help for one command
+   dataset-worker    Start a dataset preparation worker to process dataset scanning and preparation tasks content-provider  Start a content provider that serves retrieval requests deal-tracker      Start a deal tracker that tracks the deal for all relevant wallets deal-pusher       Start a deal pusher that monitors deal schedules and pushes deals to storage providers help, h           Shows a list of commands or help for one command

 OPTIONS: